-This feature first appeared in the Crystal Palace v Liverpool matchday programme – 20th August 2018
+This interview first appeared in the Crystal Palace v Liverpool matchday programme – 20th August 2018

 He has been labelled a wonderkid, one of European football’s brightest stars and even ‘the German Messi’, but one thing is for certain – Max Meyer is an Eagle.
-Here he speaks to Jonathon Rogers about how perhaps the signing of the summer came about.
+Here he speaks about how perhaps the signing of the summer came about.

 The news came from out of nowhere.
 Throughout the summer, the name of Max Meyer was coupled with some of European football’s biggest names, but suddenly the hottest free agent in the game was being photographed in red and blue stripes – and not those of Bayern Munich or Barcelona.

 Palace’s capture of the 22-year-old German international caught journalists and fans completely off-guard as they beat off huge competition to land a player routinely lauded as one of this generation’s most promising talents.

 Only once before had the Eagles unexpectedly landed such a marquee name from the continent, and Meyer hadn’t even blown out the candles on his second birthday cake when Attilio Lombardo was captured from Juventus.
 However, the Bald Eagle – while still undoubtedly hugely talented – was the in the silhouette of his career, but a glittering future surely beckons on Meyer’s horizon.

 So just how did Palace claim such a coup?
 “I first heard of the interest in late July, so it was only a couple of weeks later that I signed,” Meyer said.
 “The main difference between Palace and the other clubs interested was that Dougie [Freedman] and Iain [Moody] went out to Germany to visit me, and then I came to London to meet the manager.
 I already knew that it was a great club and city, but I got the feeling that Palace were making a real effort to push the deal over the line.